pixie-io/docs.px.dev/content/en/installing-pixie/03-install-guides/02-self-hosted-pixie.md

 ### Invite others to your organization (optional)

 1. Navigate to `dev.withpixie.dev/admin/invite` in your browser.
-Fill out the neccessary information to send invite links to anyone who you'd like to share access with.
+Fill out the necessary information to send invite links to anyone who you'd like to share access with.
 Note that this link expires after a certain amount of time and cannot be recreated for the expired email address.

 ## 2. Install the Pixie CLI